Novel density profile for isothermal cores of dark matter halos: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In this work, we introduce a novel density profile for DM halos with self-interactions (Equation \ref{eqn:TVS_density_profile}) that not only follows the flat-core configuration but also closely approximates the condition of isothermal cores.
-We believe that this profile provides a good representation of DM halos in SIDM models.
-We show that \begin{enumerate} \item Analytically, halos with structure following our density profile possess close-to-flat velocity dispersions extending to a few of the characteristic core radii (i.e. the typical size of the flat-core region).
-This results in a high agreement with the isothermal-core configuration seen in the analytical self-similar solutions presented in~\citep{Balberg2002,Lynden-Bell+Eggleton1980}. \item The density structure regressions performed with our density profile result in high levels of stability and the best density profile fits to various simulation data, regardless of the optimization criterion choice. \item The reconstructed velocity dispersions resulting from the density structure fits based on our profile, as well as the inferred maximum circular velocities and radii, match closely to simulation data, while other density profiles fail to approximate the isothermal-core configuration, and their estimations of observables deviate significantly from simulations. \end{enumerate} Except for the earliest epoch of the core formation phase and far into the deep core collapse regime, our profile works with high levels of agreement with simulation data.
-As a result of being a good representation of DM halos in the self-similar scenarios, our profile can potentially be used to reduce the need for SIDM simulations with VICS models or can serve as an additional benchmark when comparisons between VICS and more complicated models are needed.
-This can be achieved with the empirical formulae detailed in Appendix \ref{apd:empirical_results}.
-Additionally, with the high level of representation of simulation data, the fits using our profile may reveal additional hidden structure evolution characteristics, such as the aforementioned delays in the maximization of core radius and minimization of core density.
-The resulting values for the intermediate region's inverted power-law indices $n$ and the scale radii $r_{\rm{s}}$ can also be used to probe the self-similarity behaviors in more complicated SIDM models.
-With how well the profile performs in approximating the isothermal-core configuration, it can possibly further reveal characteristics of the analytical self-similar solution.
-Finally, initial conditions can potentially be constructed and generated from our density profile for simulations in the deep core collapse regime, reducing the need for evolving the halos at earlier epochs.
+In this work, we introduce a novel density profile for SIDM halos (Equation~\ref{eqn:TVS_density_profile}) that closely approximates the isothermality of the core.
+We show that this profile provides a good representation of DM halos in SIDM models, while retaining the simplicity of an analytic functional form.
+We find that \begin{enumerate} \item Analytically, halos with structure following our density profile possess close-to-flat velocity dispersions extending to a few of the characteristic core radii (i.e. the typical size of the core region).
+This results in a close agreement with the isothermal-core configuration seen in the analytical self-similar solutions presented in~\citep{Balberg2002,Lynden-Bell+Eggleton1980}. \item The density structure fits performed with our density profile result in high levels of stability and the best density profile fits to various simulation data.
+The core density and half-density radius inferred from the fitted profiles show strong agreement with the direct measurements from simulations.
+Notably, the fitted values benefit from significantly lower uncertainties, estimated via statistical bootstrapping, compared to the uncertainties associated with direct measurements. \item The velocity dispersion profiles reconstructed from the density structure fits using our profile exhibit close agreement with simulation data, whereas those derived from other common functional forms fail to adequately capture the isothermal-core configuration. \end{enumerate}